 Reena has been home working away on a mouse family, check out how a couple of her pets have reacted!

-Today’s project is not a crafting project, but a way to help you organize your crafting to-do pile.
+Got a mess in your sewing room/closet/box?
 Check out this blog post from Moda, and link to their downloadable PDF.